devzeebo/devzeebo.github.io/posts/exceptionsAreExceptional.md

 }
 ```

 While this is correct code, it isn't easy to read or understand why business cases are the way they are.
 Comments could help, but then the code isn't self documenting.
 The reason for this disconnect is we didn't
 implement the business case.
+There are 3 different return points from that method, and each one represents
-If you compare our implementation with the pseudo code, the difference is apparent.
+a partial view of the story.
+If you compare our implementation with the pseudo code, the difference is apparent:

 ### _By wrapping our code in `Result<T>`, we assume the exception case is the norm._

-We then clutter up our code by checking each and every result, assuming it failed.
-We can't move on until we've
+By assuming the exception is normal, we clutter up our code by checking each and every result,
-guaranteed that the result _didn't fail_.
+assuming it failed because we can't move on until we've guaranteed that the result _didn't_ fail.
 It's exhausting!

 ## It Gets Worse